padlocbio/padloc/README.md

 └── padloc                      <- The main script run from the command line.
 ```

-`padloc` ships with an empty  `data/` directory.
-These files need to be download from padlocDB where they are maintained and updated separately:
+**N.B.** [padloc](https://github.com/leightonpayne/padloc) ships with an empty  `data/` directory.
+These files need to be download from [padlocDB](https://github.com/leightonpayne/padlocDB) where they are maintained and updated separately:

 ```bash
 git clone https://github.com/leightonpayne/padlocDB